Okay, more fun with catfishers, before I get back to my heavy-hitters.

 The best thing that came out of my stint in the hospital was a social worker securing me care with a regular psychiatrist and therapist.
 This slightly heartened me.
 When I got home form the hospital, the Clinic Administrator almost immediately called me.
 She said she called to ask how I was doing, and to explain the call-out procedure.
 She did not ask how I was doing.
 Instead, she berated me for not correctly calling out.
 Hard to do when you’re suicidal.
 This contemptible woman could not be pried form her precious regulations with a crowbar.
 I resigned, my second failed MA job.

 My collapse was abrupt.
-I began having the siezures more regularly.
-I learned these were called psychogenic siezures; not epilepsy, but the brain’s way of expressing inner pain and trauma.
+I began having the seizures more regularly.
+I learned these were called psychogenic seizures; not epilepsy, but the brain’s way of expressing inner pain and trauma.
 I could not sleep.
 My fatigue was overpowering.

 My new psychiatrist, and my new therapist, helped me a great deal, and continue to do so.
 The psychiatrist reported my old psychiatrist for malpractice, abandonment, and prescription fraud.
 She began to unravel the medications the previous doctor had piled on me.
 She is a skilled provider.